I am sharing my tips for “doing it all”and battling my inner critical voice!

 This post brought to you by Activia.
 The content and opinions expressed below are that of Life On Virginia Street.

 I recently posted about starting some business and career conversations and shared the Inner Voice Interview about women and their inner critic.
 When my life is running wild, I’ve also noticed that’s when my inner critic grows and becomes stronger.
-I’ve found that if I consistently work on the following items, I am much less likely to feel anxious and stressed, which in turn helps battle that inner critic.
+I’ve found that if I consistently work on the following items, I am much less likely to feel anxious and stressed, which in turn helps battle that inner critical voice.

 Have a To-Do List & Desk Calendar

 We all have crazy busy lives and sometimes it can feel impossible to keep up.
 I used to think it was okay to rely solely upon my memory to ensure I was completing tasks on-time.
-But, as I did that, I found that I was more anxious and feeling stressed.
+But, as I did that, I found that I was more anxious and feeling more stressed.
 Birthday cards were being mailed late, necessary tasks weren’t getting completed, and deadlines were being missed.
 Over the past two years, I’ve been diligent about keeping a desk calendar and to-do list up to date!
 It makes me feel so much better mentally when I can see everything I need to do in one location.
 This helps build my confidence in knowing that I won’t miss important dates and deadlines.
 There is nothing more rewarding that being able to cross items off a to-do list!

 This is something I really struggle with.
 But I know when I work out regularly, not only am I in better shape and much healthier, but I feel more confident.
 This can be so important in helping to fight that inner critic.